mengqyuan/BBDI_resistance/README.md

 ### ** Function of codes **

 Fig2.r - Code to replicate the plots in Figure 2a-g.
-Fig3.r - Code to replicate the plots in Figure 3a and 3b.
+Fig3.r - Code to replicate the plots in Figure 3a.
 Fig4.r - Code to replicate the plots in Figure 4a-i.
 Fig5.r - Code to replicate the plots in Figure 5a, b, d-h.
 CaDRReS.py - Code to replicate the plots in Figure 5c.